On some special classes of contact $B_0$-VPG graphs: Chordal graphs

 Now, assume that all vertices in $K$ are ends.
 If $|K|=4$, we are done.
 So we may assume that $|K|\leq 3$.
 Hence, there is at least one grid-edge containing $P$, which is not used by any paths of the representation.
 Without loss of generality, we may assume that this grid-edge belongs to some row $x_i$.
 If $P_v$ is horizontal, we may extend it such that it strictly contains $P$.
 But then $v$ is not internal anymore, a contradiction.
 If $P_v$ is vertical, then we may extend $P_w$, where $w\in K$ is such that $P_w$ is a horizontal path.
 But now we are again in the first case discussed above. \end{pf}

 In other words, Lemma~\ref{lem:internal} tells us that a vertex $v$ is an internal vertex in a chordal contact $B_0$-VPG graph if and only if we are in one of the following situations:

-\begin{itemize} \item $v$ is the intersection of two cliques of size four (we say that $v$ is of type 1); \item $v$ belongs to exactly one clique of size four and in every contact $B_0$-VPG representation, $v$ is a middle neighbour of some internal vertex (we say that $v$ is of type 2); \item $v$ does not belong to any clique of size four and in every contact $B_0$-VPG representation, $v$ is a middle neighbour of two internal vertices (we say that $v$ is of type 3). \end{itemize}
+\begin{itemize} \item $v$ is the intersection of two cliques of size four (we say that $v$ is of type~1); \item $v$ belongs to exactly one clique of size four and in every contact $B_0$-VPG representation, $v$ is a middle neighbour of some internal vertex (we say that $v$ is of type~2); \item $v$ does not belong to any clique of size four and in every contact $B_0$-VPG representation, $v$ is a middle neighbour of two internal vertices (we say that $v$ is of type~3). \end{itemize}

-Notice that two internal vertices of type 1 cannot be adjacent (except when they belong to a same $K_4$).
-Furthermore, an internal vertex of type 1 cannot be the middle-neighbour of some other vertex.
+Notice that two internal vertices of type~1 cannot be adjacent (except when they belong to a same $K_4$).
+Furthermore, an internal vertex of type~1 cannot be the middle-neighbour of some other vertex.

-Let $\mathcal{T}$ be the family of graphs defined as follows. $\mathcal{T}$ contains $H_0$ (see Figure \ref{fig:tree}) as well as all graphs constructed in the following way: start with a tree of maximum degree at most three and containing at least two vertices; this tree is called the \textit{base tree}; add to every leaf $v$ in the tree two copies of $K_4$ (sharing vertex $v$), and to every vertex $w$ of degree two one copy of $K_4$ containing vertex $w$ (see Figure~\ref{fig:tree}).
-Notice that all graphs in $\mathcal{T}$ are chordal.
-We denote by $G_T$ the graph in $\mathcal{G}$ with base tree $T$.
+Let $\mathcal{T}$ be the family of graphs containing $H_0$ (see Figure~\ref{fig:H0}) as well as all graphs that can be partitioned into a nontrivial tree $T_0$ of maximum degree at most three and the disjoint union of triangles, in such a way that each triangle is complete to a vertex $v$ of $T_0$ and anticomplete to $T_0 - \{v\}$, every leaf $v$ of $T_0$ is complete to exactly two triangles, every vertex $v$ of degree two in $T_0$ is complete to exactly one triangle, and vertices of degree three in $T_0$ have no neighbours outside $T_0$ (see Figure~\ref{fig:tree}).